6 Best Seiko Field Watches For Every Budget

 - Seiko 5 Black Dial Stainless Steel SNZG13J1

 - Seiko Men’s SNN241

 1. Seiko 5 SNK805/807/809 (under $100)

 What makes it a great field watch? – It has it all for a budget field watch.
 Classic field watch design, tough NATO strap, and an automatic self-winding movement.
 Oh, and a choice of three colors too.

 To get started, we’re actually spoiling you with three watches in one, with the Seiko SNK805/807/809 variant.

 When you’re shopping around the budget watch market, the Seiko 5 range is one of the most popular on the market.
-Whilst known mainly for their sport watch models, the SNK805 combines all the best features of a field watch into an excellent budget package.
+Whilst known mainly for their sports watch models, the SNK805 combines all the best features of a field watch into an excellent budget package.

 At 37mm, it’s a watch that’s small and light on the wrist whilst staying relatively low in profile at just 11mm thick.
 The dial is quintessentially military, with large numbers and large sword-shaped hands matched against a fairly simple dial design.